Best CPU For Video Editing [Intel And AMD Processors]

 NVIDIA GeForce GTX Graphics

-Remember, both gaming and video editing relatively demands the same amount of specs to support either low, mid, or high-end PC performances.
+Remember, both gaming and video editing desktop relatively demands the same amount of specs to support either low, mid, or high-end PC performances.
 That being said, this NVIDIA GeForce GTX graphics card along with the NVIDIA game-ready drivers does a very good job by delivering fast performance.

 You can connect many accessories and external devices with this build using the multiple ports given here.
 There are 6 USB 3.1 ports, two USB 2.0 ports, an ethernet port and a 7.1 audio channel output.